 Like I stated above, The Keep is the story of a group of World War Two era Nazis battling an ancient evil in a castle high in the mountains of Transylvania, a location that many horror fans should be familiar with given that it plays home to one of the genres most identifiable characters.
 The trouble begins with one man, a German soldier killed in the night, his body mutilated and drained of blood.
-Not unused to death, the commander of the post assumes the causality is the result of a local anti-German militia group, one that he can take care of himself, but then another man dies the next night in a similar fashion, and then another and another, until the commander realizes it is time to relocated themselves in the region.
-The German high command, however, doesn’t feel this is a necessary action and instead sends a squad of elite SS extermination troops to deal with the problem, one commanded by an officer fresh from a post at Auschwitz, one who everyone feels understands what it takes to put down such insurrections within conquered territories.
-These attacks, however, are not being carried out by local militia groups, and it soon becomes apparent that more help is needed.
-Ironically the only person that may be able to shed some light on the problem is a local Jewish man who is an expert on folklore.
-Not wanting his daughter to go to the camps rumored to be in use by the Nazi government for people of his decent, the man agrees to help the Germans figure out what is going on, and further, how to stop it.
+Somewhat desensitized to death, the commander of the post assumes the causality is the result of a local anti-German militia group, one that he can take care of himself, but then another man dies the next night in a similar fashion, and then another and another, until the commander realizes it is time to relocate themselves in the region.
+The German high command, however, doesn’t feel this is a necessary action and instead sends a squad of elite SS extermination troops to deal with the problem, one commanded by an officer fresh from a post at Auschwitz.
+If anyone understands what it takes to put down insurrections within conquered territories, it is he.
+The attacks, however, are not being carried out by local militia groups, and it soon becomes apparent that more help is needed.
+Ironically, the only person that may be able to shed some light on the problem is a local Jewish man who is an expert on folklore.
+Not wanting his daughter to go to the camps rumored to be in use by the Nazi government for people of his decent, the man agrees to help the Germans figure out what is going on, and how to stop it.
 The question is can it be stopped.
-Furthermore who is the mysterious man who awakened one day as if from a long sleep and is now coming to help; even more puzzling why does he carry with him a sword in this day of modern weapon technology?
+Also, who is the mysterious man who awakened one day as if from a long sleep and is now coming to help.
+Even more puzzling, in this day of modern weaponry, why does he carry a sword?

-Anyone familiar with F. Paul Wilson will know that within the large collection of novel titles he has written there are some that fall into one of two storylines, both of which eventually connect together as well.
-One of those storylines focuses on the tales of Repairman Jack and the adventures he faces as an urban mercenary living in New York City, adventures that ultimately start to have a supernatural presence within them.
-The other storyline is The Adversary Cycle and it involves loosely connected tales that revolve around an ancient war being fought between two powerful otherworldly forces, one that holds the fate of mankind within its grasp.
-The Keep is the first in this storyline.
-It is its own tale, however, one that has a beginning, middle and end, therefore one shouldn’t worry that they are getting into some sort of open ended, long drawn out narrative that carries throughout several books.
-The Adversary Cycle does have an underlying connection, and The Keep is certainly an important part of it, but the focus on that is more a theme of later novels than this one itself, so readers hesitant to take on such a task shouldn’t feel threatened by this tale.
+Anyone familiar with F. Paul Wilson will know that within the large collection of novel titles he has written there are some that fall into one of two story lines, both of which eventually connect together as well.
+One of those story lines focuses on the tales of Repairman Jack and the adventures he faces as an urban mercenary living in New York City, adventures that ultimately start to have a supernatural presence within them.
+The other story line is The Adversary Cycle and it involves loosely connected tales that revolve around an ancient war being fought between two powerful otherworldly forces, one that holds the fate of mankind within its grasp.
+The Keep is the first in this story line.
+That said, it is also a complete, stand alone tale, one that has a beginning, middle and end, therefore one shouldn’t worry that they are getting into some sort of open ended, long drawn out narrative that carries throughout several books.
+The Adversary Cycle does have an underlying connection, and The Keep is certainly an important part of it, but the focus on that is more a theme of later novels than this one itself, so readers hesitant to take on such a task shouldn’t worry.
 Of course, once the tale is finished readers will seek out other works by F. Paul Wilson because of his superb storytelling abilities, and therefore will come to follow the underlying story, but it will be by choice, not obligation, one whose journey they will relish.